 Directions: From SR 37, head west on 46 toward Ellettsville.
 At the McDonald's, turn right onto Union Valley Road and drive 2.5 miles until you get to Delap.
 Turn right.
-Keep to the right as you get to the first two Y intersections, then at the third Y head left onto Woodall Rd.
+Keep to the right as you get to the first two Y intersections, then at the third Y, head left onto Woodall Rd.
 In about 1.4 miles, you'll see a small gravel parking lot just after the bridge.

 Cedar Bluffs Nature Preserve

 About: This is a perfect place to visit in spring because of its lavish wildflower display.
-Because of the harsh living conditions caused by thin soils and southern exposure on the 75-foot-tall limestone bluff, only those species well adapted for very dry conditions can survive here, like flowering spurge, nodding onion, and hoary puccoon (gotta love those names!).
+Because of the harsh living conditions caused by thin soils and southern exposure on the 75-foot-tall limestone bluff, only those species well adapted to very dry conditions can survive here, like flowering spurge, nodding onion, and hoary puccoon (gotta love those names!).
 The trail is only a mile long, but the rocky terrain makes it a bit challenging.
 We recommend hiking with a friend.
 Bonus: This trail is a lot less busy than some of the more popular hikes around town, so if you're looking for solitude, come to Cedar Bluffs.

 About: It's the largest park in the Monroe County Parks system, and is named for the flat land it sits on that originated as a lake bed in the Ice Age (wow!).
 It's located a bit west of Bloomington, in Gosport.
-It contains osage orange trees, wildflowers, and the headwaters of McCormick's Creek.
+The park contains osage orange trees, wildflowers, and the headwaters of McCormick's Creek.
 You can find more info on finding the trails from the Hoosier Hikers Council.

-Directions: Coming from Bloomington, head west on SR 46 and drive through Ellettsville.
-You'll pass the stone sign, then downtown Ellettsville, and then keep to the right to stay on 46 W. You'll come to Richard's Small Engine on your left, and across the street from that is a sign that says you're coming up to Flatwoods Rd.
+Directions: Coming from Bloomington, head west on SR 46, and drive through Ellettsville.
+You'll pass the stone sign, then downtown Ellettsville, and then keep to the right to stay on 46 W. You'll come to Richard's Small Engine on your left, and across the street from that is a sign that says you're coming up to Flatwoods Road.
 Don't turn just yet; the next left turn about 50 feet ahead is actually Flatwoods (turn early and you'll be at Richard's Small Engine!).
-Head down Flatwoods for about a mile, and just after the little bridge you'll see a sign for the park on your left.
+Head down Flatwoods for about a mile, and just after the little bridge, you'll see a sign for the park on your left.